kibertoad/layered-loader/README.md

 Loaders and caches are composed out of the following building blocks.

 1. **InMemoryCache** - synchronous in-memory cache.
-Offers highest possible performance, but is generally very short-lived, as it cannot be explicitly invalidated within a distributed system
+Offers highest possible performance.
+If used with a longer TTL, you should consider using a notification Publisher/Consumer pair for distributed cache invalidation, to prevent your cached data from becoming stale;
 2. **AsyncCache** - asynchronous remote cache.
-Slower than in-memory cache, but can be invalidated easily, as it is shared across all nodes of a distributed system.
+Slower than in-memory cache, but can be invalidated more easily, as it is shared across all nodes of a distributed system.
 3. **Data Source** - primary source of truth of data, that can be used for populating caches.
 Used in a strictly read-only mode.

 - `layered-loader` will try loading the data from the data source defined for the Loader, in the following order: InMemory, AsyncCache, DataSources.
 In case `undefined` value is the result of retrieval, next source in sequence will be used, until there is either a value, or there are no more sources available;